montsouz/one/readme.md

 - DELETE - /employees/{id}

-## Extra - Creating a lambda using only
+## Extra - Creating a lambda using only Terraform

 You can check the code inside terraform/serverless-api